Logseq-Mac/.github/profile/README.md

 The daily journal provides a default entry point for every note, encouraging a habit of continuous capture that naturally accumulates into a structured knowledge base over time without requiring upfront organization.

 Block-level references let any single line — not just whole pages — be linked and embedded elsewhere, creating connections at a finer granularity than most outliners and knowledge tools support.

+Whiteboards extend the outliner with a freeform visual canvas where blocks from the linked knowledge base can be arranged spatially, combining structured outlining with visual thinking in the same tool.

 For thinkers who want a knowledge base built from daily writing rather than deliberate upfront structure, and who value owning their data as plain local files, Logseq Advanced is the outliner built around both of those priorities.